Gargi-Sinha/Work-Samples/README.md

-# Work-Samples
-This is a repository of my work samples which I would like to present when I apply for a job.
+This is a respository of work samples which I have created to showcase my writing skills.
+I have over 12 years of experience as a Technical Writer and Program Manager and have worked for Fortune 100 companies.
+Have an incresent urge to learn new technologies and keep working on my skillsets.
+Please review my docs and provide your feedback.
+Thank you.